gideonca/Raddish/README.md

-# Reddish
+# Radish

 A lightweight Redis-like in-memory data store implementation in Python.
-Reddish provides a thread-safe key-value store with automatic key expiration and a Redis-compatible command interface.
+Radish provides a thread-safe key-value store with automatic key expiration and a Redis-compatible command interface.

 ## Features